Jodie Foster: 1980s: Transition to adult roles and The Accused

 In 1980, she gained positive notices for her performances in the independent films Foxes and Carny (1980), before becoming a full-time student at Yale in 1981.
 She later said that going to college changed her thoughts about acting, which she had previously thought was an unintelligent profession.
 She realized that "what I really wanted to do was to act and there was nothing stupid about it."

 Although Foster prioritized college during these years, she continued making films on her summer vacations.
 These were O'Hara's Wife (1982), the television film Svengali (1983), the John Irving adaptation The Hotel New Hampshire (1984), The Blood of Others (1984), and the period drama Mesmerized (1986), which she also co-produced.
 None of them gained large audiences or critical appreciation.
-On December 19, 1983, Foster was detained by U.S. customs agents at Logan International Airport for possessing a gram of cocaine.
-She was charged with a misdemeanor and placed on one year's probation.

 Foster at the Governor's Ball after winning an Academy Award for The Accused (1988).
 Her performance as a rape survivor marked her breakthrough into adult roles.

 After graduating from Yale in 1985, Foster struggled to find further acting work.
 In 1987, her first film after college, the neo-noir Siesta (1987), was rated a failure, but her next project, the independent film Five Corners (1987), was better received.
 A moderate critical success, it earned Foster an Independent Spirit Award for her performance as a woman whose sexual assaulter returns to stalk her.